Online Volunteer Programs

 Having a global impact doesn’t mean you have to leave your own home.
 In fact, with the advent of new digital learning tools, it’s now possible to support an international cause from the comfort of your living room by becoming a virtual volunteer.

-Virtual volunteering abroad, or volunteering online, can take many forms: volunteer with children, offer your marketing or web development skills, or perhaps work in global health—the possibilities are endless.
+Virtual volunteering abroad, or volunteering online, can take many forms: volunteering with children, offering your marketing or web development skills, or perhaps working in global health—the possibilities are endless.
 And the benefits are also noteworthy.
 Unlike in traditional volunteer programs, virtual volunteering allows you to maintain maximum flexibility with just an internet connection and a computer.
 You can help others and lift up communities with your skills from any point in the globe.
-Plus, there's no need to coordinate it with spring break or vacation days) while also saving money on airfare and travel expenses.
+Plus, there's no need to coordinate your online volunteer efforts with spring break or vacation days, and it also saves you money on airfare and travel expenses.

-So whether you’re looking to learn about a new part of the globe or you’re inspired to pitch in for a worthy cause, there are a number of reasons why virtual volunteering could be right for you.
+So whether you’re looking to learn about a new part of the globe or you’re inspired by a worthy cause or project, there are a number of reasons why volunteering online could be right for you.
 Read on to learn about virtual volunteer opportunities, how to have a positive impact, and how to start your search for the right program.

 Being able to volunteer virtually means that it’s possible to have a huge impact on historically underserved communities around the world.
-Whether you hope to work in literacy, language development, health education, or youth mentorship, there are a number of ways to support community education projects.
+Whether you hope to work in literacy, language development, health education, or youth mentorship, there are a number of ways to support community education projects online.

 These programs can give you classroom experience (albeit a virtual classroom), and you also may have the opportunity to work on your own language acquisition.
 And almost certainly you can expect to build lasting international connections with the business or organization.
 Whatever your reasons, virtual volunteer projects in education are unique opportunities to gain experience while simultaneously serving international communities.

 Many virtual volunteer programs will aim to give you a well-rounded experience that includes clinical work, conversations with experts, and engagement with the local community and your fellow volunteers.
 The Foundation for International Medical Relief of Children, for example, offers placements that range from health education to community development.

 As always, volunteering is a win-win, since not only will you help traditionally underserved communities, but you can also build your portfolio and strengthen your resume.
-Programs such as Experteering through MovingWorlds make sure to put your own professional development at the center of your experience.
+Some programs make sure to put professional development at the center of your experience.

 While volunteering is generally good, it can become a bit complicated when intertwined with tourism.
 Voluntourism, the trend of combining a volunteer trip with tourism, can be rewarding and impactful, but it can also leave communities without the long-lasting support they need.
 Virtual volunteering helps to eliminate this ethical quandary since projects aren’t limited to weeks, but can span months and even years.

 It’s still important to make sure that program fees (if any) are being used to support the community and project.
-Generally, though, there are fewer costs involved, so you can feel more confident that your impact is positive and that your support will have a lasting effect on a community.
+Generally, though, there are fewer costs involved with online volunteering, so you can feel more confident that your impact is positive and that your support will have a lasting effect on a community.

 Regardless, it’s important to make sure that you’re supporting a project and program that is responsible.
-You can read more about choosing a volunteer program here.
+You can read more about choosing a volunteer program.

 Making friends abroad takes on a whole new meaning when you are already digitally bonded!
-It can be easier to make and retain friends over the long term when you are already used to connecting online.
-And especially for friends that you’ll make in your local community, it can be very meaningful to have the tools to stay connected even after your project is completed.
+It can be easier to make and retain friends over the long-term when you are already used to connecting online.
+And especially for friends that you’ll make in your local community, it can be very meaningful to have the tools to stay connected even after your virtual project is completed.

 With carbon emissions on all of our minds, it’s important to note that virtual volunteering means no flights and a lesser environmental impact.
-It’s basically travel without the carbon footprint!
+It’s basically traveling, but without the carbon footprint!

-Definitely not least on our list of reasons to virtually volunteer abroad is the reduced costs in comparison to in-person programs.
-Not only are program fees on the lower end (fees can vary widely but can be as low as $250/week or even free!), but you also don’t have to factor in airfare, accommodation, meals, or other travel expenses.
+Last, but definitely not least on our list of reasons to virtually volunteer abroad is the reduced costs in comparison to in-person programs.
+Not only are program fees on the lower end (fees for online volunteering can vary widely but can be as low as $250/week or even free!), but you also don’t have to factor in travel expenses like airfare, accommodation, meals, or vaccines.
 Plus, you won’t have to give up your other commitments, such as a part-time job!

-Before committing to a volunteer program, make sure it suits your goals and abilities.
-Is there a language requirement?
-Will they be able to provide you with a reference if need be?
+Before committing to an online volunteer opportunity, make sure it suits your goals and abilities.
+Consider if there a language requirement or if the program coordinator is able to provide you with a reference if need be.
 Will your schedule match their time commitment needs?